 Upton Road, Southwell, Nottinghamshire, NG25 0PT

 Discover the most complete workhouse in existence.
-Meet the reverend becher, the founder of the workhouse in the introductory film and immerse yourself in the unique atmosphere evoked by the audio guide, based on real archive records.
+Meet the Reverend Becher, founder of The Workhouse in the introductory film and immerse yourself in the unique atmosphere evoked by the audio guide, based on real archive records.
 Discover how society dealt with poverty through the centuries.
 Explore the segregated work yards, day rooms, dormitories, master's quarters and cellars, then see the recreated 19th-century garden and find out what food the paupers would have eaten.
+Children can choose to complete a trail as they explore The Workhouse and become a Victorian pauper by dressing up in one of our costumes.
 Children can choose to complete a trail as they explore the workhouse and become a Victorian pauper by dressing up in one of our costumes.

 Wheelchair access to ground floor only.
 Virtual tour available for visitors unable to go upstairs.

 No stiletto heels.
-Children must be supervized at all toimes.
-No food or drink to be consumed inside the workhouse, but picnics welcome in the grounds.
+Children must be supervised at all times.
+Small refreshment area with drinks and snacks available.
+No food or drink to be consumed inside The Workhouse, but picnics welcome in the grounds.
+For more information, email email@example.com or call 01636 817260.

 One mile from Southwell town centre.
 Follow the brown signs from the town centre.
 Map link.